LowLevelDaniel/COIL/coil/isa.md

 ## Instruction Opcodes

-COIL instructions are organized into logical categories:
+COIL instructions are organized into logical categories.
+Unlike traditional ISAs, COIL operations are type-agnostic, with the actual implementation determined by the operand types.

 ```c
 enum instruction_opcode : uint8_t {